polyfloyd/ektoplazm-flashfree/README.md

 This userscript substitutes the Flashplayer with browser-native audio players.
 It works in Firefox (Greasemonkey) and Chromium (Tampermonkey).

-More information about Ektplazm can be found [here](http://www.ektoplazm.com/about).
+More information about Ektoplazm can be found [here](http://www.ektoplazm.com/about).

 ## License
 MIT